November 22, 2024

 FERC said the activist's request for a grid-wide audit of Chinese-manufactured equipment is unnecessary in light of existing standards.

 Mabee filed his complaint in August 2021, citing contemporary reports from media outlets and government officials that China had conducted “a campaign of cyberattacks” against critical U.S. infrastructure, including the energy sector.
-Specifically, he warned that U.S. electric utilities had bought equipment made in China and installed it on the grid.
+Specifically, he warned that U.S. electric utilities bought equipment made in China and installed it on the grid.

 This “could facilitate a cyberattack” by the Chinese government, Mabee asserted, particularly because — as he said — there were no requirements by the U.S. government or in NERC’s standards that entities inspect Chinese equipment for cyber risks and vulnerabilities either before or after installation.

-• submit a proposed reliability standard for “testing and security of Chinese equipment or systems” that are currently in use on the bulk power system or purchased in the future; and
+• submit a proposed reliability standard for “testing and security of Chinese equipment or systems” that are in use on the bulk power system or purchased in the future; and

 • work with state regulators to encourage adoption of the proposed standard or a state equivalent on the parts of the grid under state jurisdiction.